Cedric L. McGhee, P.E.

 - University of Dayton, MS

 Mr. McGhee also serves on the Board for the African-American Visual Arts Guild, (AAVAG).
-Mr. McGhee is a freelance artist and joined the group to sharpen his skills.
-Mr. McGhee has participated in art exhibitions located in the Central State-West Dayton Gallery, and also participated in travelling exhibits which included locations such as Dayton Metro Library, UD Fitz Center, and Springboro Performing Arts Center.
+Mr. McGhee is a freelance artist and joined the group to sharpen his creative skills and participate in cultural exhibits.

 In 2025, Mr. McGhee was inducted as a 2025 Top Ten African-American Alum recognized by Dayton Parity, Inc. This honor culminates all the volunteerism work above.